 If your app offers any capability to interact with other Google Drive services, the app should be set to Execute the App As: User accessing the web app.

 I hope this gets you started!
-Let me know if you are having any trouble getting your app up and running in the comments.
+In the comments, let me know if you are having any trouble getting your app up and running.
 Happy hacking!

 Great information!
 Thanks a lot for sharing.